kmcos/kmcos/doc/source/installation/installation.rst

     cd ~
     git clone https://github.com/kmcos/kmcos-installers
     cd kmcos-installers
-    bash install-kmcos-linux-venv.bash #use 'bash install-kmcos-linux-user.bash' if you are not using a virtual environment.
+    bash install-kmcos-linux-venv.bash #use 'bash install-kmcos-linux-user.bash' if you are not using a venv

-If the above simple way does not work for you, you will need to go through the commands one at a time for `installation on a venv <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-venv.bash>`_ or `installation as a user <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-user.bash>`_ .
+If the above simple way does not work for you, you will need to go through the commands manually one at a time from `installation on a venv <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-venv.bash>`_ or `installation as a user <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-user.bash>`_ .
 A kmcosInstallation directory is created during installation.
 The files in the kmcosInstallation are no longer needed, so you can remove the kmcosInstallation directory.
 Alternatively, you can navigate into that directory and go through the examples.

 For upgrades, you will not need to use git again.
 For upgrades, you can just use the earlier pip command ::

-    pip install kmcos[MINIMAL] --upgrade --user
+    pip install kmcos[MINIMAL] --upgrade #--user

 (Optional) If you would like to use the kmcos view capability, you will need to install some non-python dependencies and then kmcos complete ::

     sudo apt-get install python-ase
     sudo apt-get install python3-gi
-    pip install ase --user
+    pip install ase #--user
-    pip install kmcos[COMPLETE] --upgrade --user
+    pip install kmcos[COMPLETE] --upgrade #--user

-If the last command of 'pip install kmcos[COMPLETE] --upgrade --user' gives an error, try to run it again.
+If the last command of 'pip install kmcos[COMPLETE] --upgrade #--user' gives an error, try to run it again.